 As one of the top female chefs in the world, Juan Mari Arzak’s daughter now cooks in the same space as him.

-3. Most Famous Spanish People From The Film Industry
+3. Most Famous Spanish People from The Film Industry

 3.3.
 Penelope Cruz

 Penelope Cruz is one of the most notable Spanish actresses.
-While winning Academy Awards and British Academy Film Awards, she was nominated for a four Golden Globe Awards, Primetime Emmy Award, and five Screen Actor Guild Awards.
+While winning Academy Awards and British Academy Film Awards, she was nominated for four Golden Globe Awards, Primetime Emmy Awards, and five Screen Actor Guild Awards.
 Having been featured in various Spanish and English language films, the Hollywood Walk of Fame has awarded her a star, making her the first Spanish actress to do so.

 Vicky Cristina Barcelona, a love drama she starred in, earned her the Best Supporting Actress Academy Award in 2008.
 Cruz has also added to generous deeds while working with Mother Teresa in Uganda and India.